mattar88/flutter_image_field/README.md

 ```
 $ flutter pub add image_field
 ```
-This will add a line like this to you package's pubspec.yaml (and run an implicit `dart pub get`):

 2.Implementation
 </br>You can use   ``` ImageField() ```   for upload to a server by following the example below: